-What to think about to give little ones a healthy sleep.
+What to think about with crib mattresses to give little ones a healthy sleep.
 This is a sidebar to Allergic Living’s Guide to Mattress Shopping with Allergies and Asthma.

-Parents of infants and toddlers will do just about anything to get their child to sleep comfortably, soundly and safely, whether it’s naptime or nighttime.
+Parents of infants and toddlers will do just about anything to get their child to sleep comfortably, soundly and safely.
 So it’s no wonder they feel the pull to buy crib mattresses that promise everything from exceptional breathability to water resistance to anti-microbial protection.

 Problem is, many of those mattresses are made from materials that emit potentially harmful volatile organic compounds (VOCs).
-And because growing babies are right up against those off-gassing materials for 12 to 13 hours per day – and babies take in 10 times the air that adults do relative to body mass – they get a supersized dose.
+Growing babies are right up against those off-gassing materials for 12 to 13 hours per day – and babies take in 10 times the air that adults do relative to body mass.
+So they get a supersized dose of these gases.

-The Texas researchers tested 20 different crib mattresses, some new and some used, in special chambers that emulated the temperature, humidity and airflow of a typical baby’s bedroom.
+The Texas researchers tested 20 different crib mattresses, some new and some used.
+They did so in special chambers that emulated the temperature, humidity and airflow of a typical baby’s bedroom.
 They also conducted larger-scale emissions tests that involved a thermal baby mannequin in a crib.

 The study found the mattresses release significant levels of VOCs, which can trigger lung inflammation and other symptoms.
-The emissions were twice as high in the baby’s breathing zone (as opposed to elsewhere in the room), and the warmer the mattress, the more it off-gassed.
+The emissions were twice as high in the baby’s breathing zone (as opposed to elsewhere in the room).
+Plus, the warmer the mattress, the more it off-gassed.

-But before you start hitting up friends for crib mattress hand-me-downs, be aware that used mattresses can come with their own problems, from mold and dust mites to banned fire retardants.
+But before you start hitting up friends for crib mattress hand-me-downs, be aware that used mattresses can come with their own problems.
+These range from mold and dust mites to banned fire retardants.

 Instead, Tasha Stoiber says parents should consider picking up a firm, natural mattress made of organic cotton, which is breathable and low-VOC.

-A senior scientist with the Environmental Working Group, Stoiber warns parents to avoid polyurethane foam, as well as mattresses made with vinyl covers, both of which can off-gas, and to steer clear of chemical flame retardants.
+A senior scientist with the Environmental Working Group, Stoiber advises parents to avoid polyurethane foam, as well as mattresses made with vinyl covers.
+She says both can off-gas.
+And she warns to steer clear of chemical flame retardants.

 While allergist Dr. Gordon Sussman sees latex sensitization risk as very low, Stoiber’s group still cautions against the material for crib mattresses, viewing the allergy risk as “uncertain”.

-Parents also need to read labels carefully and beware of greenwashing: for example, some products boast they’re made from organic cotton, when perhaps only the cover is made from the natural material.
+Parents also need to read labels carefully and beware of greenwashing.
+For example, some products may boast being made with organic cotton, when perhaps only the cover is of the natural material.

 “There definitely are mattress companies that are providing better products, and those choices are very accessible, especially online,” says Stoiber.
 “But you need to do your homework and know what you’re looking for so you can make a good choice.”